dgreyling/gbi-server/docs/dev/source/installation.rst

 Dependencies
 ------------

-GBI-Server runs with Python 2.7 and is tested on Linux and Mac OS X.
+GeoBox-Server runs with Python 2.7 and is tested on Linux and Mac OS X.

 Other dependencies are: